The Summer Series at Trinity College Dublin: Friday 3rd July, 2020.

-The New Album, OUT NOW!
-Listen below.
+COLOURS, The Album, OUT NOW!!

 As Irish music bible Hot Press put it, hymning the country’s newest big rock export in a cover feature, “With the massive European success of their double platinum-selling debut, Everything This Way, Kerry’s Walking On Cars pretty much owned 2016.”
 Indeed Everything This Way went on to sell a hefty 325,000 copies worldwide.
-Over 18 months’ touring the band sold 60,000 gig tickets, reaching arena level at home and sold out tours across Europe, as well as playing the mains stages of some of the biggest festivals out there, including Isle of Wight, Rock Werchter, Rock Am Ring and Electric Picnic in 2017.
-Their total global video views stand at an impressive 50 million, their cumulative global streams an eye-watering, ear-trembling 200 million.
+Over 18 months’ touring the band has sold 170,000 gig tickets, reaching arena level at home and sold out tours across Europe, as well as playing the mains stages of some of the biggest festivals out there, including Isle of Wight, Rock Werchter, Rock Am Ring and Electric Picnic in 2017.
+Their total global video views stand at an impressive 71 million, their cumulative global streams an eye-watering, ear-trembling 258 million.